 - 1. Principal and investment income are to be included in the definition of investment instruments.
 Listed after Item (g) in the new Ministerial Order. - 2.
 Credit ratings are no longer the sole determinant of an investment's suitability.
-Removal of investments and specific credit ratings listed under items (k) and (l) of the previous Ministerial Order dated 15 July 2005. i.e. Item (k) allowed investment in "any securities which are issued by a body or company with a Moody's Investors Service Inc. credit rating of Aaa As1 Aa2 A1 or A2 or a Standard and Poor's Investors Service Inc. credit rating of AAA AA+ AA AA- A+ or A." Item (l) included "any securities which are given a moody's Investors Service Inc credit rating of Aaa Aa1 Aa2 Aa3 A1 A2 or Prime-1 or a Standard and Poor's Investors Service Inc. credit rating of AAA AA+ AA AA- A+ or A. - 3.
+Removal of investments and specific credit ratings listed under items (k) and (l) of the previous Ministerial Order dated 15 July 2005. i.e. Item (k) allowed investment in "any securities which are issued by a body or company with a Moody's Investors Service Inc. credit rating of Aaa As1 Aa2 A1 or A2 or a Standard and Poor's Investors Service Inc. credit rating of AAA AA+ AA AA- A+ A A1+ or A1 or a Fitch Rating credit rating of AAA AA+ AA AA- A+ or A." Item (I) included "any securities which are given a moody's Investors Service Inc credit rating of Aaa Aa1 Aa2 Aa3 A1 A2 or Prime-1 or a Standard and Poor's Investors Service Inc. credit rating of AAA AA+ AA AA- A+ or A. - 3.
 Removal of item (g) in the previous Ministerial Order, which identified purchase of land as a form of investment.
 This removal does not preclude Council from acquiring land for the purpose of exercising any of its functions under s186(1) of the Local government Act 1993. - 4.
 Amendment of item (a) of the Order to include "any public funds or securities issued or guaranteed by the Commonwealth, any State or Territory of the Commonwealth" - 5.
 Restricting mortgage of land to first mortgages over the land with a Loan to Value ratio of no greater than 60%.
 Item (c.) of the new Ministerial Order. - 6.
 Item (d) of the new Ministerial Order prohibits investment in subordinated obligations. - 7.
 Investment in managed funds other than the NSW treasury Corporation Hour-glass investment facility or Local Government Financial Service is prohibited. - 8.
 Transitional (grandfathering) arrangements allow Council to retain certain existing, non-complying investments until maturity.